percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.history.rst

 .. _pxb.xtrabackup.history.storing:

 ================================================================================
-Store backup history on the server
+Backup history stored on the server
 ================================================================================

-|Percona XtraBackup| supports storing the backups history on the server.
-This
+|Percona XtraBackup| supports storing the backup's history on the server.
+Storing backup history on the server was implemented to provide users with additional information about
-feature was implemented in |Percona XtraBackup| 2.2.
-Storing backup history on the server was implemented to provide users with additional information about backups that are being taken.
+backups that are being taken.
 Backup history information will be stored in the :ref:`PERCONA_SCHEMA.XTRABACKUP_HISTORY <xtrabackup_history>` table.